Integrating Spring AI Framework in Your Java Application

 Running the Application

-To run the application, use the following command:
+To run the application, use the following command line from your Mac OS terminal.

 Conclusion

 In this blog post, we demonstrated how to integrate the Spring AI framework into a Java application.
-We created a ChatService to handle AI prompts and horoscope generation and exposed REST endpoints through a ChatController.
+We created a ChatService to handle AI prompts and horoscope generation, and exposed REST endpoints through a ChatController.
 This should give you a good starting point for building more advanced AI-powered Spring AI applications.
 The code is at https://github.com/thomasma/spring-ai